wigy/chronicles_of_grunt/README.md

 Listen for file changes and automatically run `docs`, `test`, `verify:css` or `verify:js` based on the argument (use `css` or `js` for `verify`).
 Default is `docs`.

+### Task: `files`

+Run complete scan of files in the repository and compare files found to the configuration.
+Report all files that does not belong to the configuration or are not commonly known files.
+Running `files:die` causes the script end with an error, if any unknown files are found.

 ## License